christopherreay/thisEqualsThat_frontEnd/README.md

 > The `Ratio Color plugin` contains techniques/patterns which can be used to build many complex and interesting tools for interactive data visualisation

 #### SVG HUD
-Each SVG HUD plugin can introduce any number of menu items above the SVG Visualisation.
-Data memoisation and cookie management is provided for.
+* Each SVG HUD plugin can introduce any number of menu items above the SVG Visualisation
+* Data memoisation and cookie management is provided for
+* Blueprint metadata can automatically call SVG HUD plugins when the Visualisation has rendered

 * **SVG 3d Clone Timer**
   * determines the amount of time expected to render the requested SVG (before rendering)